-What is a work order?
-A work order is the best way to get a job done right.
-It is a superior communication tool.
-The better the work order is constructed, the faster and better the work will be completed.
+A work order is a communication tool, and the best way to get a job done right—the better the work order, the faster the work is completed.

-- Who is authorizing the activities and who is carrying them out.
+- Who is authorizing the maintenance activities and who is carrying them out.

 - Description of the task.
 Either producing a product, or performing a service.

 - Expectations around timeline and performance indicators.

 Since the industrial revolution, infrastructure just keeps getting more complex, and computerized maintenance management systems (CMMS) have evolved to take the humble work order to a whole new level.
 Work orders live in the cloud now, updating technicians and their managers in real-time.